January is a month of fresh starts. Cover all the bases for a well rounded year in 2014 with these small business tips.

 Legal: Legal isn't an area to be wishy-washy.
 It is important to have clear guidelines in place.
 Make sure you have legally-binding contracts, especially when it comes to vendors.
 When dealing with customers, it is important to be clear and concise about payment terms, including a rigid due date.
 For both vendors and customers, it is always smart to havea second contact for invoices.
 As most business owners know by now, problems can and will arise, so make sure to take an estimated amount of late payments into account when you are doing financial planning.

-Tax: Don't hesitate to get help – taxes are getting more and more complicated every year.
+Tax: – taxes are getting more and more complicated every year.
 Even if you are able to navigate the tax laws to file yourself, it may be worth hiring a professional.
 With personal and business taxes to file, it's easy to miss deductions that could save you a lot.
 And if you are audited, your accountant can help.

 Marketing: Reconfirm your target market (geography, demographics, and a database of prospects if you can get it) and its size.
 Even if you've gone through this exercise before, it's critical to think it through at least once a year.
 If your company is like most, you'll find that the target has shifted, at least a little.
 Knowing who your target is will help you incredibly in your selection of media to reach your prospects and the offers that you send their way.